The Ring (franchise): Films

 In 2012, Sadako 3D was released, adapted from Suzuki's book S that released the same year.
 A direct sequel, Sadako 3D 2 was released in 2013.
 Both were directed by Tsutomu Hanabusa.
-They are sequels to Rasen/Spiral, ignoring the film Ring 2 thereby creating a branched-off continuity.
+They are sequels to Spiral, ignoring the film Ring 2 and thereby creating a branched-off continuity.

 In 2016, Sadako vs. Kayako, directed by Kōji Shiraishi, was released, a crossover of the Ju-on series of horror films.
 It features Sadakaya, a ghost that resulted from the fusion of Sadako and the Ju-on antagonist Kayako Saeki.
 It is a standalone film and is not canon to either timeline or franchise and the deadline for the video tape is two days instead of seven.

 Sadako aka Sadako KOL was released in 2019.
 It saw the return of director Hideo Nakata to the Japanese film series for the first time since Ring 2, 20 years prior.
-It is a sequel to Ring 2 following its own continuity separate from Rasen.
+It is a sequel to Ring 2 following its own continuity separate from Spiral.
 The film is loosely based on Tide, the final novel in the series.
 KOL is an acronym for Key Opinion Leader; in this context, a social media star.

 Sadako DX, directed by Hisashi Kimura, was released in 2022.
 The film stars Fuka Koshiba as a college student attempting to unravel the curse of Sadako with the help of a psychic and a fortune teller.
 It is a sequel to the original Ring, ignoring the events of the Spiral and Ring 2 timelines respectively.

 Television

-The first adaption of Ring was the Japanese television film Ring (with one uncensored home video release titled Ring: Kanzenban, meaning 'Ring: The Complete Edition'), released in 1995.
+The first adaptation of Ring was the Japanese television film Ring (with one uncensored home video release titled Ring: Kanzenban, meaning 'Ring: The Complete Edition'), released in 1995.
 This remained the closest to the book but didn't have the success and recognition of the later films.

 Ring: The Final Chapter is a 12 episode self-contained miniseries that aired in 1999, and is loosely based on the original Ring novel.
 It is not connected to the films or the previous television adaptation.

-In the same year, a sequel television miniseries titled Rasen was made, consisting of 13 episodes.
+In the same year, a sequel television miniseries simply titled Spiral was made, consisting of 13 episodes.